williamg/autolingua/vocabulary.md

 edpan - to bring/take with
 mogmeb - to probe/investigate
 okuki - to be certain
+akutelse - to be uncomputable/unthinkable
+pep - to use
 ```

 ### Conjunctions
 ```
 in - and
+on - but
 ```

 ### Articles